Obesity rates rising for Illinois children

 Movement is critical, she notes.

-“We’re finding that your average child today has less muscle mass than the average child did ten years ago because they are sitting all the time,” she said.
+“We’re finding that your average child today has less muscle mass than the average child did 10 years ago because they are sitting all the time,” she said.

 More play time and less sedentary screen time is her prescription for all children — no matter how much they weigh.